radding/django-event-system/README.md

 ## Getting started
 To get started add `"events"` to your `installed_apps` in `settings.py`.
 That's really it.

+### Important note about gevent and `monkey_patch`
+Django event system does not use [gevent's monkey patch](http://www.gevent.org/gevent.monkey.html) utility anywhere.
+If you want to monkey patch (and I recommend you do), you need to do it yourself.

 ### The Dispatcher
 The Dispatcher is the central peice to django-event-system, every single event goes through the dispatcher.
 While there really isn't a need to use the dipsatcher directly, you can.
 The dispatcher manages the event queue, the handlers, and dispatching the event.